 A #ROUGH-LEGGED HAWK was reported behind the Walmart on Martin Luther King, Jr. Parkway on 2/11 (Katherine Cudney).

 At the San Pedro House, a #LOUISIANA WATERTHRUSH continued along the San Pedro River on 2/14 (Robb Welch); last year one frequented the area between trail markers #7 and #8.
 A #CLAY-COLORED SPARROW was reported near marker #11 on 2/17 (Leo Miller).

 GREEN VALLEY & the SANTA RITAS

-In Florida Canyon (annotated map: http://goo.gl/AAzD6), *RUFOUS-CAPPED WARBLERS continued on 12/3 (Eric Pilotte) near the East Bend.
-Directions: About 400 yards from parking lot is a metal gate, and about 75 yards past the gate the canyon forks.
+In Florida Canyon (annotated map: http://goo.gl/AAzD6), *RUFOUS-CAPPED WARBLERS continued on 2/17 (m.ob.) in the West Fork past the dam.
+Directions: About 400 yards from parking lot is a metal gate, and just past the gate the canyon forks.
 The main trail follows the East Fork, but most sightings have been in the West Fork to the right.
 About 125 yards up the rough trail in the West Fork is a large water tank and a low dam.
-Some sightings have been in this area.
-Another location is further up the West Fork from the dam near the "East Bend", where the canyon bends sharply to the east.
-The birds have been reported here and occasionally even further up the canyon.
+The oak grove is about 1/3 mile past the dam.
 Note: The trail for the West Fork can be difficult to find, and is steep and rough in places.
-If you see the sign with distance to Florida Saddle,
+If you see the sign with distances to Florida Saddle,

 WILLCOX & the